stevencodeblooded/stevencodeblooded/README.md

 - 💞️ My tech skills include:
 - HTML, CSS, JavaScript
 - Node JS, Express, Mongo DB, Mongoose
 - React JS, Tailwind CSS, Bootstrap
+- Exploring TypeScript at the moment

 <!---
 stevencodeblooded/stevencodeblooded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.